damianhakert/damianhakert.github.io/source/_posts/2015-05-22-gitlab-7-11-released.markdown

 Check out our [update page](https://about.gitlab.com/update/).

+Please note that cookbook-omnibus-gitlab, our Chef cookbook that installs/manages GitLab omnibus packages, does not yet support packages.gitlab.com.
+See [this issue](https://gitlab.com/gitlab-org/cookbook-omnibus-gitlab/issues/8).

 ## Enterprise Edition

 The mentioned EE only features and things like LDAP group support can be found in GitLab Enterprise Edition.